Winter Hike #4: La Quinta, CA

 Good to Know:

-Nearby La Quinta Resort and Spa is dog-friendly and have beautiful golf courses.
-Someday, I will play there.
+Nearby La Quinta Resort and Spa is dog-friendly and has beautiful golf courses.
 There is a $100 one-time pet fee.